ufal/mtmonkey/README.md

 ------------------------

 * `appserver` – source codes of the application server
+* `cmdline-client` – command-line clients for MTMonkey
 * `config-example` – example configuration files
 * `images` – just logos and images
 * `install` – installation scripts and instructions
 * `scripts` – application server, worker and Moses servers startup scripts
-* `web-client` – a simple PHP-based web client for the service
+* `web-client` – two different web clients for the service
 * `worker` – source codes of the worker, incl. text pre- and post-processing tools.